 Collins holds a B.S. in Biology and Marine Science from Florida Atlantic University, an M.S. in Integrative Biology from the University of South Florida, and a Ph.D. in Biology, Ecology and Evolution from the University of South Florida.

-Manatee, Hillsborough and Sarasota counties are located on the central west coast of Florida and share three estuaries of national significance.
-Healthy fisheries, coastal habitats and water quality are high priorities for this region.
+Healthy fisheries, coastal habitats and water quality are critical aspects of Florida’s economy and culture.
 Angela works primarily with recreational anglers, commercial seafood producers and the shellfish aquaculture industry in southwest Florida to promote best practices that will conserve resources, support local sustainable fisheries and encourage science that will benefit coastal economies and environments.

 Marine Extension focus areas include research and education that promote sustainable seafood production, bivalve shellfish aquaculture and best practices for responsible recreational fisheries (including barotrauma mitigation, artificial reefs, and communicating science to the public).